 The Fe-Si phase diagram: from electrical steel to the planet Mercury

-The Fe-Si phase diagram: from electrical steel to the planet MercuryPromotor(en): S. Cottenier, T. Verstraelen /25435 / Solid-state physics
+The Fe-Si phase diagram: from electrical steel to the planet MercuryPromotor(en): S. Cottenier, T. Van Hoolst /18MAT07 / Solid-state physics

 You will take a look at the Fe-Si phase diagram at the atomic scale.
-Density-functional theory – the work horse of computational materials physics – is ideally suited to inspect the stability of a systematic family of ordered silicon sublattices at several concentrations.
-In order to take large and complex silicon sublattices into account – more complex than is suitable for DFT calculations – DFT can be combined with Monte Carlo simulations or with artificial intelligence (machine learning potentials).
+Density-functional theory – the work horse of computational materials physics – is ideally suited to inspect the stability of a systematic family of ordered silicon sublattices at several concentrations (we do have preliminary data that suggest that indeed stable phases are possible that have not yet been experimentally recognized).
 Once you have determined which phases in this family are stable, you will establish a new – predicted – phase diagram.
 This can be extended as a function of pressure, in the range relevant for the Mercury core.
-Phonon calculations – with DFT or with machine learning potentials – will extend the phase diagram to the high temperatures relevant for the Mercury core.
+If time allows, you will perform phonon calculations to extend the phase diagram to the high temperatures relevant for the Mercury core.
 For those phases that appear to be relevant either for Mercury or for electrical steels, predictions of elastic properties will be performed.
 X-ray diffraction patterns can be predicted as well, to compare with experimental data.
+All computational methods required for this work, will be taught in the course ‘Computational Materials Physics’ (prerecorded lectures and hands-on tutorials are available at any time at www.compmatphys.org).

-- Study programmeMaster of Science in Engineering Physics [EMPHYS], Master of Science in Substainable Materials Engineering [EMMAEN], Master of Science in Physics and Astronomy [CMFYST]Keywordsphase diagram, Fe-Si, planet Mercury, electrical steel, density-functional theoryReferences
+- Study programmeMaster of Science in Engineering Physics [EMPHYS], Master of Science in Sustainable Materials Engineering [EMMAEN], Master of Science in Physics and Astronomy [CMFYST]ClustersFor Engineering Physics students, this thesis is closely related to the cluster(s) MATERIALS, MODELING, NANOKeywordsphase diagram, Fe-Si, planet Mercury, electrical steel, density-functional theoryReferences

 Default Fe-Si phase diagram: O. Kubaschewski, Iron-binary Phase Diagrams, Springer-Verlag, Berlin, 1982